“What goes into building an international payments service like Paypal?”

 What goes into building a international payments service like Paypal?

-A combination of a lot of legal and treasury work , a.k.a. doing things that’s hard to scale.
+A combination of a lot of legal and treasury work, in other words, doing things that are hard to scale.

 Users should be able to withdraw out their USD balance to NGN.